A look at the 29 people Trump pardoned or gave commutations

 The former Maryland police officer was convicted in 2001 of violating a homeless man’s civil rights by letting her police dog attack him even though he had surrendered.
 Prosecutors said after the man had surrendered, Mohr released her police dog and the canine bit into the man’s leg, requiring ten stitches.
 Mohr, the first canine handler in the Prince George’s County police force, served 10 years in prison.

-She was convicted of violating the man’s civil rights under the colour of authority; another officer who faced trial in the case was acquitted.
+She was convicted of violating the man’s civil rights under the color of authority; another officer who faced trial in the case was acquitted.

 GARY BRUGMAN